State of Wisconsin

 To request a temporary premium waiver, MAPP applicants and members will use the Request for a Temporary Waiver of Your Medicaid Purchase Plan Premium Because of a Difficult Situation (F-02603) form.
 The applicant or member must describe the short-term hardship and state when it began (up to three months in the past) and its expected duration.

-A temporary hardship may include, but is not limited to, the following:
+A temporary hardship may include, but is not limited to, the following, when the applicant or member:

 IM workers will be required to review temporary premium waiver requests and approve or deny them within 30 calendar days after receipt of the request.